philip-putnam/react_beginning/README.md

 Following along with the React Basics Treehouse course (by: Jim Hoskins), this program builds a scoreboard with the ability to add players, add/subtract points to player's score, calculate/display a total score, as well as provide a working stopwatch.

+Starting on 06/11/17 this application will have Redux!
+Continuing with Treehouse course and React track lessons, I will be building this site out with Redux following the 'Building Applications with React & Redux' with Guil Hernandez and Beau Palmquist.

 ## Screenshots

 #### 06/10/2017
 ![alt text](https://github.com/philip-putnam/react_beginning/blob/master/react_scoreboard.png)

 ## Instructions: